 Connecting batteries or cells is often required when you want to increase the voltage or amperage or both for various applications.
-By connecting two or more batteries/cells together, you are constructing what’s called a battery bank which gives you more power for your applications.
+By connecting batteries together – Series, Parallel, and Series/Parallel combined, you are constructing what’s called a battery bank which gives you more power for your applications.

 There are 3 methods for connecting batteries and constructing a battery bank: Series, Parallel, and Series/Parallel Combined.
 We will describe each method briefly using illustrations to give you a clear concept.

-What you need to know before connecting batteries together?
+What do you need to know before connecting batteries together?

 Before constructing a battery bank, make sure that you follow the tips below: